iterative/dvc.org/content/docs/user-guide/contributing/docs.md

 language such as "As you can see, clearly this is what happened, of course" etc. which while good-intentioned, may scare readers off.

-We prefer human-friendly language rather than exact jargon as long as it's correct.
-Example: avoid Git jargon such as _revision_ or _reference_, preferring the more basic concept _commit_.
+We prefer general, human-friendly language rather than exact jargon as long as it's correct.
+Example: avoid Git jargon such as _revision_ or _reference_, preferring the more basic terms _commit_ or _version_.

 The [command reference](/doc/command-reference) contains some of our most technical documents where specialized language is used the most, but even there,